What makes beautiful melodies…..beautiful?

 In all the examples above, the augmented 4th resolves on either a perfect 4th or a perfect 5th note from the root.

 But what if the augmented 4th not resolved?
 What if, instead, you end on the tritone?

-Well, if you’re reading this lesson while preparing for music theory exams, I suggest you wouldn’t even try to end of the triton.
+Well, if you’re reading this lesson on consonance and dissonance while preparing for music theory exams, I suggest you wouldn’t even try to finish your musical phrase on the tritone.